THE BLACK WOMAN’S GUIDE TO THE 2018 MIDTERMS

 KEY BLACK WOMEN AND RACES TO WATCH!

 There are more Black women running for local, state, and federal elections than ever before!
 As mentioned above, this is just one great reason to participate in the 2018 midterms.

 Black Women in Politics has developed a database to help you find sisters running up and down the ballot in your state.
-And we’ve got our eye on a few key federal races (see below).
+And we’ve got our eye on a few key federal and state races (see below).
 To find other candidates of color and progressives running for office, be sure to check out The Collective PAC and Our Revolution.
 With 435 seats in the House of Representatives, a third of the Senate, 36 governorships, and many state legislature seats up for grabs, there’s a lot at stake!

 Kudos to these amazing Black women for stepping up!

 Don’t get us wrong.
 We support the brothers too.
 We’re particularly proud of and keeping an eye on the following Black male candidates for governor.